13-18 year olds, girls and boys (English level: Intermediate to Advanced/B1/IELTS 4)

 Oxford Young Professionals is an academic enrichment programme for forward-thinking students, combining a choice of vocational disciplines with English language tuition.
 The course integrates language, specialist tuition and cultural learning, providing an opportunity for young professionals to discover their potential career options.

-The course consists of 25 hours of tuition per week, delivered with a variety of teaching styles, including theory lessons, practical sessions and group project work.
+The course offers ambitious students an insight into different future career paths.
+The programme consists of 25 hours of tuition per week, delivered with a variety of teaching styles, including theory lessons, practical sessions and group project work.
 Two full-day excursions are also provided each week, including one related to a student’s chosen specialism, enabling students to put classroom learning into practice and bring learning to life.

-Students choose one subject per 2-week course.
-The available subjects to choose per two-week course:
+Students receive both theoretical and practical tuition in one of five professions per 2-week course.
+The available subjects to choose are: